ToshAshu0312/github-foundations/learn-md-language.md

 This is one way of making horizontal line
 ---

-and this is second way of making horizontal line in md file
+and this is second way of making Here is a<br />line break line in md file
 ***

 \_This is all \*\*plain\*\* text\_.

+Here is a<br />line break